jona-sassenhagen/leselini/README.md

 ### Dynamic All-Images Game (Static)

 Any image files you place in the repo’s top-level `images/` folder (jpg, jpeg, png, webp) are bundled into the quizzes at build time—no loader or YAML change needed.
 When you start the dev server or run a production build, the images are copied into `frontend/public/images` and a manifest (`frontend/src/data/images-manifest.json`) is regenerated automatically.
+Text labels come from `frontend/src/data/image-labels.json`; update that file to add more translations (currently German + English).

 The landing page cards "Which word matches the picture?" and "Which picture matches the word?" launch their respective quizzes.
 Scores are stored locally in the browser (`localStorage`).